shakeel-faiz/FF/04Apr-15/jpeg.md

 2. **Limited Editing Flexibility**

--   **Not ideal for repeated edits**: JPEG’s lossy nature makes it unsuitable for images that need frequent editing.
+-   **Not ideal for repeated edits**: JPEG's lossy nature makes it unsuitable for images that need frequent editing.
 With each edit, more data is lost, which can eventually result in a poor-quality image.
 Formats like **PNG** or **TIFF** are preferred when high-quality, non-destructive editing is needed.
 -   **Artifacts**: Compression artifacts, such as blockiness or halos around edges, can appear when images are compressed too much.
 These artifacts are especially visible in areas of contrast, like text or sharp transitions, reducing the overall visual quality.

 3. **Lack of Transparency Support**